LLNL/UnifyFS/docs/build-intercept.rst

 """"""""""""""""""""""""""""""""""

-Once Spack is installed on your system (see :ref:`above <build-label>`), you can install just the dependencies for an easier manual installation of UnifyCR.
+Once Spack is installed on your system (see :ref:`above <build-label>`), you can install just the dependencies for an easier manual installation of UnifyFS.

 If you use Dotkit then replace ``spack load`` with ``spack use``.